Urinary Sphincter Replacement

 Urinary Sphincter Replacement (Precare) Care Guide

-- Urinary sphincter replacement is surgery to replace your urinary sphincter with an artificial urinary sphincter.
-Your urinary sphincter is a strong muscle that surrounds your urethra.
+- Urinary sphincter replacement is surgery to replace your urinary sphincter with an artificial urinary sphincter (AUS).
+The urinary sphincter is a muscle that surrounds your urethra.
 Your urethra is a tube that carries urine from your bladder to outside your body.
 Your urinary sphincter squeezes your urethra to keep urine in your bladder until it is time to urinate.
-An artificial urinary sphincter (AUS) may be needed if your urinary sphincter is weak or damaged.
-A weak urinary sphincter may cause urinary incontinence.
-When you have urinary incontinence, you cannot always control when you urinate, and you may leak urine.
-Women may need an AUS if other treatments for urinary incontinence fail.
-Men may have urinary incontinence after prostate surgery and need an AUS.
+An AUS keeps urine from leaking when your urinary sphincter no longer works as it should.

-- An AUS may be needed to stop urine leakage caused by radiation therapy.
-You may need an AUS after a spinal cord injury if you cannot control when you urinate.
-An AUS device has a balloon reservoir , a cuff, and a pump that connect together.
+- An AUS device has a balloon reservoir, a cuff, and a pump that connect together.
 When your AUS is turned on, liquid inside the balloon flows into the cuff.
 When the cuff is filled, it squeezes your urethra and prevents urine from leaking out of your bladder.
-To urinate, you press the pump, which causes liquid to leave the cuff and fill the balloon.
-The cuff stops squeezing your urethra and allows urine to flow out of your body.
-After a few minutes, the liquid flows back into the cuff on its own, blocking urine from leaking out.
-Having an AUS placed may help you control when you urinate and stop your urinary incontinence.
+To urinate, you press the pump, which relaxes the cuff and allows urine to flow out of your bladder.

-- If you do not have surgery, your urine leakage may get worse.
+- Without surgery, your urine leakage may get worse.
 You may leak larger amounts of urine, more often.
 The urine may cause your skin to become red and sore.
-Not being able to control when you urinate can interfere with your daily life.
-Talk with your caregiver if you have questions or concerns about your surgery, condition, or care.
+Urine leakage can interfere with your daily life.

 Before your surgery: